What We Do

 Planting and conservation

-We provide grants for wildflowers in schools and public parks, and we work with the Florida Department of Transportation and individual counties to identify and establish wildflower areas along roadsides.
+We provide grants for wildflowers in schools and public places.
+We also work with communities to identify and protect naturally occurring roadside wildflowers.

 Education and awareness

-Our publications, events and programs give people the tools and knowledge they need to build and enjoy urban and roadside native wildflower corridors.
+Our publications, events and programs give people the tools and knowledge they need to create wildflower habitat in their own landscapes and communities.

 Research